 This noble ancestor also wanted us to have faith in ourselves and our people, and tells us if we don't have confidence and faith in ourselves, we are already defeated.
-Therefore, he teaches and tells us "we must realize that upon ourselves depend our destiny, our future and we must carve out of that future, that destiny".
-And he also teaches us that our liberation will come "not from the will of others to see us rise, but
+And he asks us to be courageous, audacious and steadfast in faith no matter what.
+Thus, he